chrede88/home-ops/docs/cilium.md

   url: https://helm.cilium.io
 ```

-With this is can reference the Helm repository by its name: `cilium`.
+With this I can reference the Helm repository by its name: `cilium`.

 ### Helm deployment
 The actual helm deployment is defined in the `kube-system` folder, as this is the namespace Cilium is install in by default.